datakurre/blog/content/blog/2022/02/carrot-rcc-playground/index.md

 ![](./carrot-desktop-05.png)

-That said, the recommended way to deploy models on the playground is saving them to *BPMN*-named folder on the desktop.
+That said, the recommended way to deploy simple models on the playground is saving them to *BPMN*-named folder on the desktop.
 Because the playground runs [Micronaut-powered Camunda](https://github.com/camunda-community-hub/micronaut-camunda-bpm) with minimal startup time, it has been possible to configure it to deploy models directly from the filesystem with restart and re-deploy.
 Also, during re-deploy, all running processes are automatically migrated to the latest BPMN versions on when possible.

 ![](./carrot-desktop-06.png)